Gruximillian/sequential-keybinding/README.md

 ## Improving the project

 Looking at our code in whole shows us that we are using some 'global' variables.
-Global in the sense that they are in the top context of our script, enclosed in the 'DOMContentLoaded' event listener where all the rest of the code will be, meaning that they will mix with other variables in the top level context of our script.
-Our key event listener does not really need to mix with other code, but the declaration of the variables `buffer` and `lastKeyTime` can't go inside the `keydown` event listener because that will reset them with every keystroke and break the functionality.
+Global in the sense that they are in the top context of our script, enclosed in the `DOMContentLoaded` event listener function where all the rest of the code will be, meaning that they will mix with other variables in the top level context of our script.
+The declaration of the variables `buffer` and `lastKeyTime` can't go inside the `keydown` event listener because that will reset them with every keystroke and break the functionality.

 ### Wrapping the code into a function